 BMW batteries are used even when the car is turned off.

-Typically it takes anywhere from 15 to 30 minutes for all BMW systems to go to "sleep."
-Even when the car has entered a "sleep mode," 0.1-0.5A is still drawn from the battery.
+Typically, it takes 15 to 30 minutes for all BMW systems to go to “sleep.”
+Even when the car has entered a “sleep mode,” 0.1-0.5A is still drawn from the battery.

 - Car won’t start

 - The battery dies when parked for an extended time.

 - Instrument Cluster Warning Lights on

 Can I use a slow charger to jump-start a BMW?

 Yes, you can, but you need to allow the battery to charge for several hours.
 A slow charger only puts out about 2 to 12 amps, which is not a lot much current.
 If your BMW battery is fully discharged, it can take about 10 hours or more for the battery to get charged.